cunnie/cunnie.github.io/content/post/concourse_on_k8s-5.md

 overkill for our use case.
 Also, our GKE cluster is small because we pay for it out-of-pocket, and we don't have the resources to spend on _HA_ mode.

+### Addendum: Updating

+Here's the correct process for updating:

+1. Update vault.
+Then unseal the vault.
+2. Update Concourse.

 ### Addendum: Motivation

 "Why go to all this trouble to install Vault?
 Wasn't the Concourse server